 As Professor of History of Art, Steve Kershaw ran the European Studies

 Classical Tour for Rhodes College and the University of the South for over a decade.

-European Studies is a sixteen-week program offered jointly by Rhodes College and The University of the South (Sewanee) in the USA that takes place from mid summer through early Fall.
-It is a full semester of study abroad and offers the unique experience of studying in a variety of locations in Europe.
-Students choose between two academic options, or "tracks", within European Studies.
+European Studies was a sixteen-week program offered jointly by Rhodes College and The University of the South (Sewanee) in the USA that took place from mid summer through early Fall.
+It was a full semester of study abroad and offered the unique experience of studying in a variety of locations in Europe.
+Students chose between two academic options, or "tracks", within European Studies.
 Steve Kershaw taught for Option One: Ancient Greece and Rome: The Foundations of Western Civilization.
 This provided a broad study of the culture and thinking of Ancient Greece and Rome, intended both for Classical Studies majors and those who are not specialist classicists.
-It is designed to show the fundamental contribution made by the arts and science of the Ancient World to modern
+It was designed to show the fundamental contribution made by the arts and science of the Ancient World to modern